CiaranWelsh/pycotools/ReadMe.md

 ## Version Notice

 The code in this repo supports Python 2.7.
 For PyCoTools that works on Python 3 please see [<b>this repo</b>](https://github.com/CiaranWelsh/pycotools3).
-As of Janurary 2019 the features are identical, but future modifications will only be applied to the Python 3 version.
+Note that while the code in this repository is stable, it is no longer maintained and users are recommended to use the Python 3 version.

 ## [Tutorials and Documentation](https://pycotools.readthedocs.io/en/latest/)